 IN THE HIGH COURT

-Coram: Hon Mayo, J.A. (sitting as an additional High Court
+Coram: Hon Litton, J.A. (sitting as an additional judge of the High Court)

 J U D G M E N T